farmOS/farmOS/docs/development/module/services.md

 - `type` (required) - The field data type.
 Each type may require additional options.
 Supported types include:
     - `boolean` - True/false checkbox.
+    - `decimal` - Decimal number with fixed precision.
+Additional options:
+        - `precision` (optional) - Total number of digits (including after the decimal point).
+Defaults to 10.
+        - `scale` (optional) - Number digits to the right of the decimal point.
+          Defaults to 2.
     - `entity_reference` - Reference other entities.
 Additional options:
         - `target_type` (required) - The entity type to reference (eg: `asset`, `log`, `plan`)